-Farmers' protests to continue till Parliament action: Tikait
+Farmers' Protests To Continue Till Parliament Action: Tikait

-Palghar (Maharashtra), Nov 19 (IANS) Shortly after Prime Minister Narendra Modi's epochal announcement repealing the three contentious farm laws, Bhartiya Kisan Union (BKU) leader Rakesh Tikait on Friday said that the farmers' ongoing agitation will continue.
+Palghar (Maharashtra): Shortly after Prime Minister Narendra Modi's epochal announcement repealing the three contentious farm laws, Bhartiya Kisan Union (BKU) leader Rakesh Tikait on Friday said that the farmers' ongoing agitation will continue.

 "The farmers' agitation will go on.
 We will wait till the day when the three farm laws are actually scrapped by Parliament," Tikait told mediapersons here.